TenPetr/Algorithms-Data-Structures/README.md

-# Algorithms-Data-Structures
+# Algorithms and Data Structures
-Algorithms and Data Structures in Java
+Algorithms and Data Structures written in Java

+• **Binary Search**